matteocordray/cordray_projects/projects/sprinter_van_project/README.md

    <img src="docs/images/sprinter-van/iconic_board_testing_main_lights.JPG" width="700" />
 </p>

 I simply checked to see how the LED responded to changes in the input (coming straight from the capacitive touch panel).
 I had to crack open the capacitive touch panel to see if I could get a PWM signal out of it since the signal coming from the open connections was 12V (and I needed 5V signal levels).
 Sure, could I have just used a voltage divider?
 Or a level-shifter?
 Perhaps, but soldering a wire to the base of the power transistor inside was much easier, and worked well.
 I don't have any pictures of the PWM signal coming out (There was little to no overshoot on the signal and the duty cycle changed rather quickly to responding input).
 There needed to be two inputs to the ESP32.
-One was a callback from a serial BT connection, and the other was
+One was a callback from a serial BT connection, and the other was for the physical connections that entered into the board from the capactive touch panel.

+Overall, this version was a success and this is the last version of the board I intend to build, since I plan on moving onto other projects and focus my efforts elsewhere.

 ## *Version 0.2*
 Our direction and motivation changed from the version 0.1 prototype.
 I changed the Nextion Display to instead use an Android Head Unit as the main controller.
 Initially, my goals were to: